 When the sweet tooth craving hit, it hit hard and big-flavored cakes were a good solution.
 This cake has chocolate, caramel, and a whipped cream topping.
 A favorite!

 Have any Tips!?

-Luckily, we are through the worst of this, but I’m sure there are many out there that are going through this now or will in the future.
+I’m sure there are many out there that are going through pregnancy meal woes now or will in the future.
 It’s always good to have a list of ideas of tips and tricks, like this list of Meals for pregnant Women, that might work.